-- 1. As well as training all members of staff as above, the DSL and deputies will undergo training to provide them with the skills required to carry out the role.
-This training MUST be updated at least every two years. - 2.
-The Governing Body will plan for staff changes to ensure there is sustained capacity and resilience for the DSL and deputies. - 3.
-The DSL and deputies will undertake PREVENT Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.
+- 2. As a Governing Body we will plan for staff changes to ensure there is sustained capacity and resilience for the DSL and deputies. - 3.
+The DSL and deputies should undertake PREVENT Awareness training and ensure the rest of the staff also do this on at least an annual basis as part of the wider continuous safeguarding training process in operation.

-DSLead - continual professional development
+7.4 Designated Safeguarding Lead - continual professional development

-The DSL will be afforded time to allow them to keep up to date with any developments relevant to their role, including:

-- Assisting all staff to recognise that changes in behaviour can indicate potential abuse or neglect, or be as a result of previous or current trauma, experienced by the child directly, or by being in the presence of others who have/are experiencing trauma; - 2.
-Attending the DSL network termly meetings as organised by the Local Authority; - 3.
-Understanding the assessment process for providing Early Help and intervention, and ensure the School engages in Early Help consultations with the Dedicated Schools Team; - 4.
-Maintaining a working knowledge of how West Sussex Local Authority conduct a child protection case conference and a child protection review conference, and be able to attend and contribute to these effectively, when required to do so; - 5.
-Ensuring each member of staff has access to and understands the School's child protection policy and procedures, especially for new and part-time staff; - 6.
-Being alert to the specific needs of children in need, those with special educational needs and young carers; - Having an understanding of the impact of a child's lived experiences on their presentation and ability to engage in learning.
-Identifing appropriate learning opportunities for School staff to enable them to meet those individual needs and reflect on the School's policies and processes in light of what they have learned; - 8.
+- 1. The DSL should be afforded time to allow them to keep up to date with any developments relevant to their role, including: - 2.
+Assist all staff to recognise that changes in behaviour can indicate potential abuse or neglect or be as a result of previous or current trauma, experienced by the child or young person directly or being in the presence of others who have / are experiencing trauma. - 3.
+Attending the DSL network termly meetings as organised by the Local Authority. - 4.
+Understanding the assessment process for providing Early Help and intervention and ensure the school engages in Early Help consultations with the Dedicated Schools Team. - 5.
+Maintaining a working knowledge of how West Sussex Local Authority conduct a child protection case conference and a child protection review conference and be able to attend and contribute to these effectively, when required to do so. - 6.
+Ensuring each member of staff has access to and understands the school or college's child protection policy and procedures, especially new and part-time staff. - 7.
+Being alert to the specific needs of children in need, those with special educational needs and young carers. - 8.
+Understand the impact of a child's lived experiences on their presentation and ability to engage in learning.
+Identify appropriate learning opportunities for school staff to enable them to meet those individual needs and reflect on the schools' policies and processes in light of what they have learned. - 9.
 Keeping detailed, accurate, secure written records of concerns and referrals separately from the main pupil file and use these records to assess the likelihood of risk.
 The written records should clearly identify details of the concerns and what action was taken.
-If these are stored electronically, they must be password protected from the child's other files and accessible only by the Headteacher/DSL and deputy DSLs;11
+If these are stored electronically, they must be password protected from the child's other files and accessible only by the Headteacher/DSL and deputy DSLs. - 10.
+Supporting the school or college with regards to the requirements of the PREVENT Duty and are able to provide advice and support to staff on protecting children who are susceptible to the risk of radicalisation. - 11.
+Having knowledge of changes to local safeguarding procedures, processes, assessment tools etc and obtaining access to resources and attend any relevant or refresher training courses.